harshbhati1/ShopFI/README.md

 ## Usage Instructions

+1. **Download the App:**
+   - Obtain the `app-release.apk` file from the provided link above.
+   - Install the APK on your Android device.

-1. **Create an Account:** Download the app and create your own account.
+2. **Create an Account:**
+   - Open the app and follow the on-screen instructions to create your own account.

+3. **Demo Account:**
-2. **Demo Account:** Alternatively, you can use the demo account credentials:
+   - Alternatively, you can use the demo account credentials to explore the app:
      - **Email:** xyz@gmail.com
      - **Password:** 1234567

 ## Additional Information

 The idea for Shofi originated from my personal experience working at my father's shop.
 I observed how manual record-keeping led to losses due to forgotten customer dues.
 Inspired by this, I developed Shofi at the age of 18, leveraging my knowledge in computer science and app development gained through learning Flutter, Firebase, and state management with Riverpod.
-Future plans include implementing customer confirmation for log edits, OTP verification,
+Future plans include implementing customer confirmation for log edits, OTP verification, and integrated payment methods.